 After your title you can begin writing.
 Before any content goes in though, we usually insert a picture.
 Choose a relevant picture (something without a watermark too) and upload it into the media gallery.
 Then open it in the gallery, choose large size and click insert into post.
 Ideal size is 600×450 but if your picture is too big or too small it will scale.
 That being said, if you use a 100×20 picture, once that is scaled to 600×450 it will look pretty bad, so choose something around the right size.
 While we’re talking about pictures, you can also use this time to set the featured image.
 Once you’ve inserted the pic, go back into the gallery, find your pic and click thumbnail size and hit use as featured image.
 Now you are ready to write.

 Aside from making sure you have proper spelling, grammar, sentence structure etc., there are not too many guidelines here.
 There are a few though and here they are:

 - Your focus keyword gets bolded and italicized in its first and last usage.
 That’s it.
 Nothing else gets bolded.

 - All titles get italics

-- Your focus keyword gets hyperlinked to its tag page in its first usage.
+- Your focus keyword, and any related keywords get hyperlinked to their tag page in their first usage.
 So if your focus keyword is The Hobbit, you hyperlink it to “http://wegotthiscovered.com/tag/the-hobbit”.
-This is likely the only thing you have to link.
-The ONLY other time you would use a link is if you are referencing something.
+Additionally, if you also mention The Lord of the Rings in the article, since that’s related, you should hyperlink it to http://wegotthiscovered.com/tag/The-Lord-of-the-Rings.
+The only other time you would use a link is if you are referencing something.
 So if you write “Peter Jackson recently said he hates Brad Pitt”, you can link that sentence to the news post on our site that was about that story, if we covered it.

 - If your post is over 500 words and not a review, you can insert a page break.
 If you need the HTML code for it you can email Matt at email@example.com